 - Did you exercise more or less in the past?

-- Does anyone in your family have osteoporosis?
+- Does either of your parents have osteoporosis?

 - Has anyone in your family had bone fractures, especially hip fractures?